 - Frequently Asked Questions

-Best Bluebird Feeder Reviews of 2019
+Best Bluebird Feeder Reviews

 1. Kettle Moraine Cedar Bluebird Mealworm Feeder

 Traditional methods always work, and so does this beautiful wooden bluebird feeder.
 This product, the cedar mealworm feeder by Kettle Moraine is very easy to use yet sturdy at the same time.

 While roasted mealworms are not a problem, as male bluebirds will jump on them fast, the mealworms can get rotten if left uneaten during the rainy months.
 But the Kettle Moraine Cedar’s roof makes it the best mealworm feeder for blue birds so far.

 Its size, big enough to accommodate bluebirds but small enough to be used by big bully birds makes it even better.
 Since you only like bluebirds, you will just have bluebirds.